 Big enough to buy Apple, Google, Microsoft and Berkshire Hathaway.

 Here is what is wrong with the statement.
 These companies are not for sale.
 Their ownership is not interested in selling their interest.
 There is no asset class in the world where the inflow of Saudi cash will not significantly increase the underlying risk profile.
 It is called concentration and geo-political risk.
 Ironically speaking the best students and teachers of that painful lesson are sitting right across the Persian Gulf in Iran.

 There is a line in the April 21st Bloomberg interview where His Royal Highness mentions reading up on Sun Tzu.
-I don’t know how to say this without appearing rude (I have nothing but respect for what the Prince has managed to achieve and where he wishes to take the Kingdom) but his highness needs to brush up on Shakespearean tragedies before it is too late.
+I don’t know how to say this without appearing rude (I have nothing but respect for what the Prince has managed to achieve and where he wishes to take the Kingdom) but his highness needs to brush up on Shakespearean tragedies side by side with Chinese strategic thinking before it is too late.